mutualmobile/MMDrawerController/README.md

 #Mutual Mobile Drawer Controller
 `MMDrawerController` is a side drawer navigation container view controller designed to support the growing number of applications that leverage the side drawer paradigm.
-This library is designed to exclusively support side drawer navigation in light-weight, focused approach while exposing the ability to provide custom animations for presenting and dismissing the drawer.
+This library is designed to exclusively support side drawer navigation in a light-weight, focused approach while exposing the ability to provide custom animations for presenting and dismissing the drawer.

 <center>
 <img src="http://mutualmobile.github.io/MMDrawerController/ExampleImages/example1.png" width="266" height="500"/>